 ANNIHILATION OF POLAND.
 BETWEEN HITLER AND STALIN

-Stalin’s dictatorship now felt not constrained with the obligations on another non-aggression pact with Poland, that was to be violated within that September days.
-A little more than a half-million soviet soldiers were ordered to cross the Polish border in accord with a secret protocol, had been signed with Hitler’s Germany a month before.
+Stalin’s dictatorship now felt not constrained by the obligations on another non-aggression pact with Poland, that was to be violated within that September days.
+A little more than a half-million soviet soldiers were ordered to cross the Polish border in accord with a secret protocol, that had been signed with Hitler’s Germany a month before.
 The 200 000 square kilometers of occupied Polish soil in the East, in wider means, destined the annihilation of Poland and 10 million people to find themselves under the heel of Stalin’s bloody regime.

 ERWIN ROMMEL AND THE FIRST ‘FÜHRERHAUPTQUARTIER’

 Over the course of the afternoon on Friday, August 25, 1939, a man, who had yet to be a national hero, left the Gargantua building of the ‘Reichskanzlei’ on Wilhelmstraße in Berlin with a split feeling.
-Johannes Erwin Eugen Rommel was summoned to the capital by the Fuhrer himself to left his administrative office at the military academy.
+Johannes Erwin Eugen Rommel was summoned to the capital by the Fuhrer himself to leave his administrative office at the military academy.
 As a combat veteran of the ‘Great War’ and the author of the «Infanterie greift an» (Infantry attacks) book, Rommel now gained something more than a signed military rank of ‘Generalmajor’.
-As a matter of minutes, Rommel was assigned the leader of ‘Führerbegleitbataillon’ (Führer escort brigade), a special privilege guard formation.
+In a matter of minutes, Rommel was assigned the leader of ‘Führerbegleitbataillon’ (Führer escort brigade), a special privilege guard formation.
 All while the privileged members of ‘SS-Leibstandarte’ (snowballed up to 5000 members at the time) were to ensure the safety of Hitler himself, Rommel assumed responsibility for the security of the whole procession.
 In wider means, the future hero of the Afrika Korps was to enhance the security of the first ‘Führerhauptquartier’ (Fuhrer headquarters) of Adolf Hitler in the Second World War.

 HITLER’S ENTOURAGE IN POLAND